minagawah/react-widget-airport/README.md

 The module is now exposed globally as `Airport`.

-When you want to utilize the widget, you download the following files, and embed them in your static HTML page:
+When people want to utilize the widget, they would download files from `dist` directory, and embed them in their HTML pages:

 - [airport.app.js](dist/airport.app.js) (769 KB)
 - [airport.worker.js](dist/airport.worker.js) (114 KB)

-For this project, I am using `html-webpack-plugin` to generate a test page:
+For this project, I am using `html-webpack-plugin` to generate a static page, so that I can test the widget.

 `src/index.html`